vadagasy/waph-vadagasy/labs/lab1/README.md

 ### Task 1: CGI Web applications in C

 a.
 Using CGI I've created a C program that prints the following message: "Hello World CGI!
 Regards, Srujana, WAPH."
-Subl has been used to write this sentence in C. GCC was then installed in order to compile the.c program.
-The.cgi file has been copied to the path /usr/lib/cgi-bin once the program has been executed.
+Subl has been used to write this sentence in C. GCC was then installed in order.
+This .cgi is been cpoied to path /usr/lib/cgi-bin once the program has been executed.
 I entered the localhost and the name of the.cgi file in the browser to access it, and the output appeared as follows:

 ![CGI in C](image/cgi.png)